Last Updated on

 Finishing this Simba mattress review, I have to answer to this difficult question.
 After trying this mattress for two weeks, I would say that it’s a good choice for anyone who is looking for:

 - A hybrid medium to firm mattress that is well built and quite unique as it features both latex and memory foam.

 - A mattress that offers really good support, even on the edges.
 Ideal for side and back sleepers.

-- A mattress that is build in the UK, comes with a 100 days trial and a 10 years guarantee.
-A risk free buy!
+- A mattress that is built in the UK, comes with a 100 days trial and a 10 years guarantee.
+A risk-free buy!

 If you look for all these features, then the Simba mattress should be in your consideration list.
 A really high-quality mattress at a fair price that is built in the UK and comes at your doorstep for free in a small box.
 What else can you ask for?